TelepathicGrunt/Bumblezone/README.md

 <h2 id="config" style="color: #b76a00;"><strong>HOW CAN I CONFIGURE THIS MOD?</strong></h2>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp;To reach this mod's config file, go into the config file and find the Bumblezone config files.
-The config is applied to all worlds at once so keep that in mind!</span></p>
+The config is applied to all worlds at once so keep that in mind!
+However, some of the configs for this mod are in JSON so you just need to make a datapack to override those settings.
+Here's the files the datapack can override:&nbsp;https://github.com/TelepathicGrunt/Bumblezone/tree/master/src/main/resources/data/the_bumblezone</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
-<p><span style="font-size: 14px;">&nbsp; &nbsp;There are a TON of config options currently for the mod and all of them has comments on what they do and how to control them.
-I added lots of configs to control teleportation and gave you lots of options on how to tweak it.
-Several configs affects the dimension, how bright the fog is, and whether exiting the dimension will always place you back at Overworld instead of previous dimension you came from.
-There are even some worldgen options such as how rare the Bee Dungeons are.
-Some other configs lets you customize the Wrath of the Hive effect so you can change how long it lasts, how far bees has to be to be angered and boosted, how strong the effects given to bees are, whether Wrath of the Hive can be triggered outside The Bumblezone, show particles of the effect, or just turn off the effect completely.
-Lots of options including some that controls how some mods interacts with this mod!
-Take a look at the config and let me know if there's anything config that would be super helpful for you to have with this mod. :)</span></p>
+<p><span style="font-size: 14px;">&nbsp; There are several config options currently for the mod.
+Some affects the dimension and lets you control how bright the fog is (forge config), what the movement factor of the dimension is (JSON config), and whether exiting the dimension will always place you back at Overworld instead of previous dimension you came from (forge config).
+Many other configs lets you customize the Wrath of the Hive effect so you can change how long it lasts, how far bees has to be to be angered and boosted, how strong the effects given to bees are, whether Wrath of the Hive can be triggered outside The Bumblezone, show particles of the effect, or just turn off the effect completely.
+Lots of options!
+Take a look at the in-game config and JSON files and let me know if there's any config option that would be super helpful for you to have with this mod. :)</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 12px;">The ID for the dimension is <strong>the_bumblezone:the_bumblezone</strong> if you need it.
 Also, if you need the ID for any Bumblezone's block, item, or biome to add into other mod's configs files, check out the <a href="https://github.com/TelepathicGrunt/Bumblezone/blob/master/src/main/resources/assets/the_bumblezone/lang/en_us.json">en_us.json file here</a> as the ID names of all the stuff is on there.
 For example, <strong><span class="pl-s"><span class="pl-pds">"</span>block.the_bumblezone.porous_honeycomb_block<span class="pl-pds">"</span></span></strong>&nbsp;would be read as <strong>the_bumblezone:porous_honeycomb_block</strong> for the ID.&nbsp;</span></p>
 <p><span style="font-size: 14px;"><strong><a href="https://github.com/TelepathicGrunt/Bumblezone/blob/master/src/main/resources/assets/the_bumblezone/lang/en_us.json">https://github.com/TelepathicGrunt/Bumblezone/blob/master/src/main/resources/assets/the_bumblezone/lang/en_us.json</a></strong></span></p>